syncfusion/blazor-docs/src/charts/range-selector/getting-started.md

 </SfRangeNavigator>
 ```

-On successful compilation of your application, the Syncfusion Blazor Range Navigator component will render in the web browser as shown below.
+On successful compilation of the application, the Syncfusion Blazor Range Navigator component will render in the web browser as shown below.

 ![range navigator](images/range-navigator.png)